looker-open-source/gzr/README.md

 #### dashboard import

-The `dashboard import DASHBAORD_FILE SPACE_ID` command is used to import a dashboard and its associated looks from a file.
-If a dashbaord or look by the same name exists in that space then the `--force` switch must be used.
+The `dashboard import DASHBOARD_FILE SPACE_ID` command is used to import a dashboard and its associated looks from a file.
+If a dashboard or look by the same name exists in that space then the `--force` switch must be used.

-Gazer will attempt to update the existing dashboard or look of the same name, rather than create a new dashboard or look.
-In that way the id, schedules, permissions, etc. will be preserved.
+Gazer will attempt to update an existing dashboard or look of the same name, rather than create a new dashboard or look.
+In this way the id, share URLs, schedules, permissions, etc. will be preserved.

 ```
 $ gzr dashboard import Path/To/Dashboard_123_My\ Dash.json 123 --host foo.bar.mycompany.com --force